Lucky2803/Bias-Mititgation-in-LLMs/README.md

 Implementation of Counterfactual data substitution to reduce language polarity in GPT2.

-A comparative analysis of prompt tuning and fine-tuning to alleviate toxicity

 We have studied different toxicity metrics namely: toxicity from hugging face evaluate library, Perspective API toxicity and Unitary detoxify API
 Regard and honest metrics are part of the hugging face evaluate library.